Doggydoggywhatnow/PersonaliDy/README.md

 ## Did You Write Any of This Yourself?

- No. I did what AI said to implement.
+ No. I did what AI said to implement, based on the features I wished to add.

 ## License